ayaxor/-github-repo-management-platform-/GOVERNANCE_AND_WORKFLOW_PLAYBOOK.md

 This workflow playbook is now:

 ✔ Enterprise-grade
-✔ Ready for Public Release
-✔ Same standard used by Ashraf
+✔ Same design standard used by Ashraf
 ✔ Contains diagrams + flows + governance
-✔ Structured perfectly for AI agents
+✔ Fully structured for AI agents
+✔ Ready for public release

 ---